Vorelli/Vorelli/README.md

 🔭 I’m working on <a href="https://github.com/Vorelli/nightingale">Nightingale</a>

-🌱 I’m learning Python (Django) and dabbling with K8s
+🌱 I’m learning Go and dabbling with K8s

 👯 I’m looking to collaborate on anything.
 If it's interesting, I can get behind it.